dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 Lastly, there's another source of information we need to refer to, which is the JSON file with the Godot API reference.
-This file won't be used by the code directly, we will only use to extract some information manually.
+This file won't be used by the code directly, we will only use it to extract some information manually.

 To get this JSON file, just call the Godot executable: